LipatovPetr/LipatovPetr/README.md

 ### Hi 👋

-My name is Petr, and I am a frontend developer with over 4 years of experience.
+My name is Petr, and I am a frontend developer.

 I enjoy diving into fundamentals to build an amazing stuff.